Ceropegia linearis subsp. woodii (Schltr.) H. Huber

 Ceropegia linearis subsp. woodii, also known as Ceropegia woodii, is a trailing, succulent vine that grows up to 4 inches (10 cm) tall.
 The stems can grow up to 13.1 feet (4 m) long.
-Its leaves are heart-shaped, up to 0.8 inches (2 cm) long and about the same in width.
+Its leaves are grey-patterned, heart-shaped, up to 0.8 inches (2 cm) long and about the same in width.
 When exposed to sufficient light they have a deep green color.
-Under insufficient lighting the leaves are pale green.
-With age it develops a woody caudex at its base.
+Under insufficient lighting, the leaves are pale green.
+With age, it develops a woody caudex at its base.
 The flowers are up to 0.8 inch (2 cm) long, usually appear in late summer to early fall and last up to 6 weeks.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).